 Search crawlers index content for traditional search results.
 Googlebot and Bingbot have operated this way for decades: crawl, index, rank, serve results with links back to your site.

-| Crawler type | What happens to your content | Value exchange |
+| Crawler type | Impact to content | Value exchange |

 |---|---|---|